 4.9.
 Farmor's can charge for vocal or instrumental tuition provided either individually, or to groups of any size, where that tuition is provided at the request of the pupil's parent.
-The charge will be no greater than the cost of the provision of such tuition, including the cost of the staff who provide it.
+The charge will be no greater than the cost of the provision of such tuition, including the cost of the staff who provide it divided equally by the number of pupils participating.